opencord/cord-tester/docs/README.md

 CORD Tester framework can be installed on the POD directly or a standalone node that can access POD to run various tests.
 Cord-tester framework is modular, making it easy to test all the components that make up CORD.
-It supports both end-to-end tests, functional tests and api tests for SEBA components.
+It supports end-to-end tests, functional tests and api tests for SEBA components.
 The suite of tests is constantly evolving with more features and tests.